-Yes, even a small website can generate a substantial amount of money.
-Cybercriminals and web hackers can make money with your compromised website by distributing malware, SEO spam and even set up e-mail spam servers and phishing sites.
+Even a small website can generate a substantial amount of money.
+Cybercriminals and web hackers can make money with your compromised website by distributing malware, SEO spam, and even set up e-mail spam servers and phishing sites.

 Money is obviously the most common motivation behind the attacks.

-This type of spam is making a lot of money.
-Injecting backlinks and spam to a legitimate sites remains one of the most profiting and popular types of website attacks.
+SEO spam is a type of spam.
+It is basically an action of injecting backlinks and spam to legitimate sites.
+It remains one of the most profiting and popular types of website attacks.

 After the website is compromised, a malicious backdoor will be uploaded to the website which gives access to the attacker allowing him to invisibly redirect your visitors to their scam sites at any time they want.